gustavocaiano/yt-loop-extension/README.md

   - Make sure you're on a YouTube playlist page (URL should contain `list=`)
   - Check the browser console (F12) for any error messages
   - Try refreshing the YouTube page
+  - Make sure you extracted the ZIP file and selected the folder (not the ZIP)

 - **Extension disappeared after restart?**
-  - This is normal for unpacked extensions
+  - This is normal for unpacked extensions in development
-  - Simply reload it using "Load unpacked" again
+  - Simply reload it using "Load unpacked" again, or keep the extracted folder

+- **Still having issues?**
+  - Open an issue on [GitHub](https://github.com/gustavocaiano/yt-loop-extension/issues)

 ## Files

 - `manifest.json` - Extension configuration
 - `content.js` - Main script that enables loop mode
-- `background.js` - Service worker (minimal, for future features)
+- `background.js` - Service worker

 ## Development

 To modify the extension:
 1. Make changes to the files
-2. Go to `arc://extensions/`
+2. Go to `arc://extensions/` or `chrome://extensions/`
 3. Click the refresh icon on the extension card
 4. Reload the YouTube page to test changes

+## License

+This project is open source and available for personal use.